dart-lang/language/working/1426-extension-types/feature-specification-views.md

 Obviously, a generalized member export feature would need to handle

-### Suport member export declarations in view extensions?
+### Support member export declarations in view extensions?

 This would presumably be possible, and might be worthwhile.
 It would be used to add more members from the representation type to the